 Counsel and self represented parties must be in a position to confirm at the opening of a proceeding, and at the start of each day of the proceeding, that to their knowledge, no one involved on their side (including counsel, the party, the accused or witnesses) has any symptoms of illness that may be related to COVID-19.
-As of the date of this Notice, the BC Centre for Disease Control website advises key symptoms of COVID-19 include:
+See BC Centre for Disease Control website for key symptoms of COVID-19.